Your Guide to Proper Pre- and Post-Workout Meals

 Best Post-Workout Meals for Muscle Gain

 Workout meals often depend on the goals and experience level of the exerciser.
-However, all who strength train benefits from consuming adequate protein.
+However, those who strength train benefits from consuming adequate protein.

 As a general rule of thumb, consume no less than 0.8 grams of protein per kilogram (g/kg) of body weight.
 Athletes and people looking to build muscle may benefit from 1.2 to 2.0 g/kg of body mass.
 Muscles absorb about 30 grams of protein during each meal, so space out protein throughout the day to achieve daily requirements.